swcarpentry/shell-novice/_episodes/03-create.md

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,
-but this time we'll use just the name of a directory as the second argument to tell `mv` that we want to keep the filename, but put the file somewhere new.
+but this time we'll use just the name of a directory as the second argument to tell `mv` that we want to keep the filename but put the file somewhere new.
 (This is why the command is called 'move'.)
 In this case,
-the directory name we use is the special directory name `.` that we mentioned earlier.
+the directory name we use is the special directory name`.` that we mentioned earlier.

 ~~~
 $ mv thesis/quotes.txt .